timothyshull/programming_notes/c++/the_c++_standard_library.md

     - v d l str
 - emplace_back(args)
     - v d l

+### Inserting Multiple Elements
+- void container::insert (initializer-list)
+    - inserts copies of the elements of initializer-list into an associative container
+    - for all containers, references to existing elements remain valid
+    - for associative containers, all iterators to existing elements remain valid
+    - for unordered containers, iterators to existing elements remain valid if no rehashing is forced (if the number of resulting elements is equal to or greater than the bucket count times the maximum load factor)
+    - s ms m mm us ums um umm

+- iterator container::insert (const_iterator pos, initializer-list)
+    - inserts copies of the elements of initializer-list at the position of iterator pos
+    - returns the position of the first inserted element or pos if initializer-list is empty
+    - for vectors, this operation invalidates iterators and references to other elements if reallocation happens (the new number of elements exceeds the previous capacity)
+    - for deques, this operation invalidates iterators and references to other elements
+    - for lists, the function either succeeds or has no effect.
+    - v d l str

+- iterator container::insert (const_iterator pos, size_type num, const T& value)
+    - inserts num copies of value at the position of iterator pos
+    - returns the position of the first inserted element or pos if num==0 (before c++11. nothing was returned)
+    - for vectors, this operation invalidates iterators and references to other elements if reallocation happens (the new number of elements exceeds the previous capacity)
+    - for deques, this operation invalidates iterators and references to other elements
+    - t is the type of the container elements. thus, for maps and multimaps, it is a key/value pair
+    - for strings, value is passed by value
+    - for vectors and deques, if the copy/move operations (constructor and assignment operator) of the elements don’t throw, the function either succeeds or has no effect. for lists, the function either succeeds or has no effect
+    - before c++11, type iterator was used instead of const_iterator and the return type was void
+    - v d l str

+- void container::insert (InputIterator beg, InputIterator end)
+    - inserts copies of all elements of the range [beg,end) into the associative container
+    - this function is a member template
+    - the elements of the source range may have any type convertible into the element type of the container
+    - for all containers, references to existing elements remain valid
+    - for associative containers, all iterators to existing elements remain valid
+    - for unordered containers, iterators to existing elements remain valid if no rehashing is forced (if the number of resulting elements is equal to or greater than the bucket count times the maximum load factor)
+    - the function either succeeds or has no effect, provided that for unordered containers the hash function does not throw
+    - s ms m mm us ums um umm

+- iterator container::insert (const_iterator pos, InputIterator beg, InputIterator end)
+    - inserts copies of all elements of the range [beg,end) at the position of iterator pos
+    - returns the position of the first inserted element or pos if beg==end (before c++11, nothing was returned)
+    - this function is a member template
+    - the elements of the source range may have any type convertible into the element type of the container
+    - for vectors, this operation invalidates iterators and references to other
+    - elements if reallocation happens (the new number of elements exceeds the previous capacity)
+    - for vectors and deques, this operation might invalidate iterators and references to other elements
+    - for lists, the function either succeeds or has no effect
+    - before c++11, type iterator was used instead of const_iterator and the return type was void
+    - v d l str

+### Removing Elements
+size_type container::erase(const T& value)
+    - removes all elements equivalent to value from an associative or unordered container
+    - returns the number of removed elements
+    - calls the destructors of the removed elements
+    - T is the type of the sorted value:
+        - for (unordered) sets and multisets, it is the type of the elements
+        - for (unordered) maps and multimaps, it is the type of the keys
+    - the function does not invalidate iterators and references to other elements
+    - the function may throw if the comparison test or hash function object throws
+    - for (forward) lists, remove() provides the same functionality
+    - for other containers, the remove() algorithm can be used
+    - provided by set, multiset, map, multimap, unordered set, unordered multiset, unordered map, unordered multimap.
+    - s ms m mm us ums um umm

+- iterator container::erase (const_iterator pos)
+    - removes the element at the position of iterator pos
+    - returns the position of the following element (or end())
+    - calls the destructor of the removed element
+    - the caller must ensure that the iterator pos is valid. for example: coll.erase(coll.end()); // error -> undefined behavior
+    - for vectors and deques, this operation might invalidate iterators and references to other elements
+    - for all other containers, iterators and references to other elements remain valid
+    - for vectors, deques, and lists, the function does not throw
+    - for associative and unordered containers, the function may throw if the comparison test or hash function object throws
+    - before C++11, the return type was void for associative containers, and type iterator was used instead of const_iterator
+    - for sets that use iterators as elements, calling erase() might be ambiguous since C++11
+    - C++11 currently gets fixed to provide overloads for both erase(iterator) and erase(const_iterator)
+    - v d l s ms m mm us ums um umm str

+- iterator container::erase (const_iterator beg, const_iterator end)
+    - removes the elements of the range [beg,end)
+    - returns the position of the element that was behind the last removed element on entry (or end())
+    - as always for ranges, all elements, including beg but excluding end, are removed
+    - calls the destructors of the removed elements
+    - the caller must ensure that beg and end define a valid range that is part of the container
+    - for vectors and deques, this operation might invalidate iterators and references to other elements
+    - for all other containers, iterators and references to other elements remain valid
+    - for vectors, deques, and lists the function does not throw
+    - for associative and unordered containers, the function may throw if the comparison test or hash function object throws
+    - before C++11, the return type was void for associative containers and type iterator was used instead of const_iterator
+    - v d l s ms m mm us ums um umm str

+- void container::pop_front()
+    - removes the first element of the container
+    - is equivalent to
+        - container.erase(container.begin())
+        - container.erase_after(container.before_begin()) for forward lists
+    - if empty, the behavior is undefined
+    - thus, the caller must ensure that the container contains at least one element (!empty())
+    - the function does not throw
+    - iterators and references to other elements remain valid
+    - d l fl

+- void container::pop_back()
+    - removes the last element of the container
+    - is equivalent to
+        - container.erase(prev(container.end()))
+    - if empty, the behavior is undefined
+    - the caller must ensure that the container contains at least one element (!empty())
+    - the function does not throw
+    - iterators and references to other elements remain valid
+    - for strings, it is provided since c++11
+    - v d l str

+- void container::clear()
+    - removes all elements (empties the container)
+    - calls the destructors of the removed elements
+    - invalidates all iterators and references to elements of the container
+    - for vectors, deques, and strings, it even invalidates any past-the-end-iterator, which was returned by end() or cend()
+    - the function does not throw (before c++11, for vectors and deques, the function could throw if the copy constructor or assignment operator throws)
+    - v d l fl s ms m mm us ums um umm str

 ## Special Member Functions for Lists and Forward Lists
 ## Container Policy Interfaces